On behalf of The Law Office of Gustavo E. Frances, P.A.

 Contested divorces are the horror stories you hear about.
 The ones where the divorce costs thousands of dollars and the one partner, typically the male, is left with nothing while his wife has the house, the car, the kid, and the monthly alimony.
 In a particularly high conflicted case, a couple was in court for almost 6 years trying to sort through their divorce.
 The husband who was the breadwinner owned his own business which provided a luxurious wife for him and the kids.
 When they chose to get divorced, the courts required that the man pays for his wife’s attorneys as well as his own; thus, the headache begins.

 The Long Story Short

-When the husband provided the first offer of $5400 a month, $50,000 cash up front, and half the contents of their million dollar home.
+When the husband provided the first offer of $5400 a month, $50,000 cash upfront, and half the contents of their million-dollar home.
 The attorney of the wife advised that she decline the offer and the argument just kept going.
 Continuances and motions were filed over and over again racking up the bills of both attorneys and essentially bleeding out the husband.
 He had to pay the fees or else he would face jail time.
-Over the years the couple continued to fight and hurl insults to each other.
+Over the years the couple continued to fight and hurl insults at each other.
 By the time all was said and done, there were no properties or assets to give because the husband had to sell everything to pay for the court and legal fees.
 So who won?
 Well no one, really.
 The court finally settled that he pay her $1500 a month for the rest of his life, but she would then have to pay him $525 of that monthly alimony for child support.

 In the end, the fighting did not help either client.
 It did, however, line the pockets of several lawyers as each person went through two or three attorneys.